MattRowe18/CARLA/docs/source/index.rst

             elapsed_time = 0.0

 In this case, the CARLA simulator is running in asynchronous mode (the default mode).
-This means that the CARLA simulator will calculate and render frames as fast as it can compute them and will emit a signal to notify a client that it has advanced in simulation time.
-The ``wait_for_tick`` function enables python to wait until a signal is received from the CARLA server to continue and update the weather parameters.
+This means that the CARLA simulator will calculate and render frames as fast as it can compute them and will emit a signal to notify any clients that it has advanced in simulation time.
+The ``wait_for_tick()`` function notifies the python process that a signal has been received from the CARLA server to continue and update the weather parameters.
 This is in contrast to the synchronous mode, whereby a client can control the progression of time within the simulation using the ``tick()`` function.

 See the `Python API <https://carla.readthedocs.io/en/latest/python_api/>`_ reference for details.